Cookies managing

 They shot my classmate's brother.
 He was three or four years older than us, that is, over 70.
 He was walking at 8 in the morning, elderly, unarmed

 Leaving Bucha on March 13, near Vorzel – we also used to walk there in childhood – we saw corpses on both sides of the road.
 The driver said, yesterday they were just lying, today someone covered them against the dogs.
-In Bucha itself, 200 meters from the city authority building, was a body of a murdered man.
-I was afraid to go out of the bus because if I saw them, everything I thought about them would be written on my face.
+In Bucha itself, 200 meters from the city council building, was the body of a murdered man.
+I was afraid to get off of the bus because if I saw them, everything I thought about them would be written on my face.

 They shot my classmate's brother.
 He was three or four years older than us, that is, over 70.
 He was walking at 8 in the morning, elderly, unarmed.
 And they just went and shot him.
-A bullet to the head, targetedly.
-His relatives searched for him for several days, no one knew what happened to him, then his grandson found him.
+A bullet to the head, deliberately.
+His relatives searched for him for several days, and no one knew what had happened to him, until his grandson found him.

-How I got out?
+How did I get out?
 There were many checkpoints, but I did not photograph them.
 I filmed only broken tanks and burned houses.
 They say that some phones were checked, but I hid mine in my sleeve.

-The Russians, they are puny.
+The Russians were pathetic.
 I’d crush them like a moth.
 Just puny people with guns.

-I traveled through all Western Ukraine.
-Everyone went out of their way to please us: maybe we want some tea?
+I traveled through all of Western Ukraine.
+Everyone went out of their way to accommodate us: maybe we’d like some tea?
 Maybe something to eat?
-Do we lack any clothes?
+Do we need any clothes?
 For the children, everyone was ready to get the moon on a stick.

 We reached Rivne, and then the Polish border.
 On the Polish side, a volunteer girl led me into a tent, where there were many tables, each with tulips in a vase.
-They vied to offer me anything and everything, but I didn’t want anything.
+They tried to offer me anything and everything, but I didn’t want anything.
 I asked just for tea, and while I was drinking tea, a policeman came running and said: let's go, Madame.
-And they took me to Grubeshov on a service bus.
-From there, we were brought to Warsaw, to a hotel rented by Sokhnut.
+And they took me to Hrubieszów on a service bus.
+From there, we were brought to Warsaw, to a hotel rented by Jewish Agency.

-Many went to Germany, someone went to Poland, and the dean of the faculty where I taught went to Britain to his daughter.
+Many went to Germany, some stayed in Poland, and the dean of the faculty where I taught went to his daughter in Britain.

-I Eventually repatriated to Israel, and I'm settling in.
-My daughter lives here for 25 years, she left with the Naale program.
+I eventually made Aliyah to Israel, and I'm settling in.
+My daughter has lived here for 25 years, she left with the Naale program.
 I already have three grandchildren.

 Last night, they sent me a photo of my house.
 The Russians are still standing on the outskirts.
 They come into the houses: “Make us some coffee, we want coffee.”
 And people make – what can you do